secretstartups/handbook/values/index.html.md

 GitLab values are a living document.
 In many instances, they have been documented, refined, and revised based on lessons learned (and scars earned) in the course of doing business.

-We used to have more values, but it was difficult to remember them all, so we condensed them and gave sub-values and created an acronym.
+We used to have more values, but it was difficult to remember them all.
+In response, we condensed them, created an acronym (CREDIT), and listed operating principles to guide behavior.

 Everyone is welcome to suggest improvements.
 Please assign MRs to update these values to our CEO Sid and @mention him in Slack if you work at GitLab Inc. or [on Twitter](https://twitter.com/sytses) if you don't.

-#### Sub-values as substantiators
+#### Operating principles
 {:.no_toc}

-The "sub" in sub-value is not in reference to "subordinate," but rather, "**substantiate** the [core values](#credit)."
+Operating principles are behaviors that empower GitLab team members to definitively live out a given value.

-Sub-values clarify what a given core value means and looks like *at GitLab*.
+They clarify what a given core value means and looks like *at GitLab*.
 Understanding this distinction is critical to thriving at GitLab, particularly for [newer team members](/company/culture/all-remote/getting-started/) who may be familiar with a prior organization's interpretation of iteration or collaboration (as examples).

-#### Process for removing sub-values
+#### Process for removing operating principles
 {:.no_toc}

-_Values are not just things we do but things that actively drive good behaviour.
+_Values are not just things we do, but things that actively drive good behaviour.
 When we remove them it doesn't mean we stopped believing in it, just that it wasn't actively helping to drive behaviour.
-If we don't prune our sub-values, then we will be like every other company, things that make sense but are not leading to a better culture._
+If we don't prune our operating principles, then we will be like every other company: things that make sense but are not leading to a better culture._

-1. To **remove** a sub-value from the Handbook page, submit your change through a merge request and explain your reasons in the merge request description.
+1. To **remove** an operating principle from the Handbook page, submit your change through a merge request and explain your reasons in the merge request description.
 1. The GitLab Value Handbook Page owner must approve and merge the request.

 #### Mention the specific value